hitachihex/Webbed.TAS/README.md

 Default hotkeys are:

-F1 - To toggle pause\unpause
+F1 - To pause

+\ - To unpause

 F2 - Lock cursor ingame so you can't interfere with playback on accident, toggle this before doing playback.